reconquest/tubekit/README.md

 # TUBEKIT

-tubekit is a project that is summoned to help Kubernetes users and operators to increase their effectiveness in terms of operating clusters using kubectl.
+tubekit helps you to operate Kubernetes clusters more effectively by reducing time spent on everyday routines.

 ## tubectl